Martially/community/contributors/design-proposals/volume-snapshotting.md

 What happens when the snapshot fails as these are async operations?

-Retry (for some time period? indefinitely?) and log the error
+Retry (for some time period? indefinitely?) and log the error.

 Other